 (2) It comprises software subscription, technical support and technological evolution.
 For more details on Net Recurring Software Revenue.

-(3) Adjusted EBITDA is a non-accounting measurement prepared by the Company, that corresponds to EBITDA adjusted by the net loss of the discontinued operation, by expenses with M&A transactions, M&A adjustments to fair value, Loss (Gain) on Write-off of Assets and the tax credit, which, in our view, are not part of normal business operations and/or distort the analysis of our performance.
-For more details on Adjusted EBITDA, see item 2 of this Reference Form.
+(3) Adjusted EBITDA is a non-accounting measurement prepared by the Company, that corresponds to EBITDA adjusted by the result of the discontinued operation, by expenses with M&A transactions, M&A adjustments to fair value, Loss (Gain) on Write-off of Assets and the tax